logo elektroda

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-Photo of a bundle with 3 cubes:
+Picture of the harness with 3 cubes:

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-White cube - power supply to the heating plate
+White cube - heating plate power supply

 Black cube - fluid level sensor

-Board power 100 W
+Plate power 100 W

-12 V power supply
+Power supply 12 V

 black minus